“You can hear the wind but can’t tell where it comes from or where it is going …”

 - Air appears to deflect to the right in the northern hemisphere and to the left in the southern hemisphere.

 - The Coriolis force (this deflection) is greatest at the poles and negligible at the equator.

 The Coriolis Force is a difficult concept to understand.
-Read the section in your text to help you!
-Don’t worry if you don’t totally understand why or how it works!
+Read the section in your text to help you. the airplane example in the text may be particularly helpful.
+Don’t worry if you don’t totally understand why or how it works.
 Do know its effects:

 - right deflection in N;

 - and its relative strengths at different locations:

 If the Coriolis force and pressure gradient force are exactly equal, the wind will blow parallel to the isobars; this called a geostrophic wind.
 This only occurs in the upper atmosphere.
 Near the surface, friction prevents this from happening.

 Note, contrary to some popular pundits, the Coriolis force is NOT responsible for little twists in water draining from your sink or bathtub.
 Some people argue these twists go to the right in the N and to left in the S hemispheres.
 Such water does not travel far enough to be affected the earth’s rotation.
 Sink/tub swirls are the result of little eddies and currents in your sink (caused by the motion of your hands or something else) – not the Coriolis force.
 Some people who live on the equator make money from gullible tourists by demonstrating water swirling one way out of a basin just one side of the equator … then they hop to the other side of the road to show water swirling the other way out of a basin on the other side.
 In reality they cleverly twist the basins to give the desired effect.
 It is slight of hand, not Coriolis.
 Save your money!